-While the Indian government does not currently offer direct financial support to firms to invest abroad, EXIM bank has opened a \$640 million line of credit to the Ethiopian government to expand the country's sugar sector.
-Currently, sugar is mostly produced by state owned enterprises in the Lower Omo region.
-Land is currently being leased in the country's lower Omo region to sugar growers to boost production.
+While the Indian government does not currently offer direct financial support to firms to invest abroad, EXIM bank, a government financial institution, has opened a \$640 million line of credit to the Ethiopian government to expand the country's sugar sector.
 The credit line commits Ethiopia to import 75 percent of the goods and services, such as consultancy services, from India.

-Some Indian entrepreneurs, like Rana Kapoor, CEO of YES bank and a member of the Government of India's Board of Trade, as well as the Federation of Indian Chambers of Commerce and Industry (FICCI), have championed the overall investment activity.
+Some Indian entrepreneurs, like Rana Kapoor, CEO of YES bank and a member of the Government of India's Board of Trade, as well as the Federation of Indian Chambers of Commerce and Industry (FICCI) have championed the overall investment activity.